aartaka/stumpwm-config/README.md

 Given these parts, it's a simple one-screen command that does everything that I needed, with the biggest amount of code spent on wrestling with HTML (Okay, using Plump starts sounding like a good idea while I'm writing these lines).
 You can safely use it in your own config. **The requirements are [Dexador](https://github.com/fukamachi/dexador) and [CL-PPCRE](https://github.com/edicl/cl-ppcre)**.

 ## binwarp-mode

+Binwarp-mode is now a part of [stumpwm-contrib](https://github.com/stumpwm/stumpwm-contrib)!
+Use it from there :) What follows is a small historical reference:

 The touchpad of my laptop worked well... until it didn't.
 So, I needed to solve this problem.
 And, as a good tradition goes, if you can't solve the problem at once, split it into two smaller problems, if you can't solve the smaller problem, split it in two...
 You've got the idea.